stephengold/jolt-jni/README.md

 To extract and load native libraries in a desktop app, I suggest using [the jSnapLoader library](https://github.com/Electrostat-Lab/jSnapLoader).
-Here's a code fragment to get you started:
+Here's a Java code fragment to get you started:

     LibraryInfo info = new LibraryInfo(
         null, "joltjni", DirectoryPath.USER_DIR);